 How long does a civil wedding take?

 The civil ceremony in Italy lasts about 20 minutes.
 It is always performed in Italian and it is translated into your language by an interpreter.
-Twenty minutes is the time for the official to read, for the interpreter to translate and then, for all the parties involved, to sign the Marriage Act.
+All this will last around 20 minutes.
+It will conclude with the signing of the Marriage Act.

 What costs are involved in organising a civil wedding in Italy?